Tidal capture and repeating partial tidal disruption events of giant stars: Result

 \subsection{Asymmetric mass loss}

-Previous studies of the coreless star indicate that, for small $\beta$, the orbital energy evolution is governed by tidally excited oscillations, whereas for larger $\beta$ it is dominated by asymmetric mass loss, i.e., the difference between lost mass through Lagrangian points $L_1$ and $L_2$ \citep{2013ApJ...771L..28M,2024ApJ...977...80C}.
+Previous studies of the coreless star indicate that, for small $\beta$, the orbital energy evolution is governed by tidally excited oscillations, whereas for larger $\beta$ it is dominated by asymmetric mass loss, i.e., the difference between mass lost through Lagrangian points $L_1$ and $L_2$ \citep{2013ApJ...771L..28M,2024ApJ...977...80C}.
 The simulations of \cite{2013ApJ...762...37L} further demonstrate that asymmetric mass loss also dominates the energy variation when a core is present.
-Below we will analyze the mass loss in our simulations as the material that remains unbound to the remnant core.
+Below we analyze the mass loss in our simulations as the material that remains unbound to the remnant core.

 Material bound to the remnant core is defined as that lying within the Hill sphere, whose radius is $R_{\text{bound}}(t)=\left[M_{\text{bound}}(t)/M_{\text{BH}}\right]^{1/3}r_c(t)$, where $r_c$ denotes the instantaneous separation between the remnant core and the SMBH, and $M_{\text{bound}}(t)$ is the mass enclosed within $R_{\text{bound}}(t)$ \citep{2012ApJ...757..134M}.
-The bound and unbound masses are then tracked as functions of time.
-Asymmetric mass loss is quantified by comparing the distances of SPH particles from the SMBH with that of the core \citep{2013ApJ...771L..28M}.
-Mass loss through the Lagrangian points $L_1$ ($\Delta m_1>0$) and $L_2$ ($\Delta m_2>0$) corresponds to gas that becomes unbound from the remnant core and is located closer to and farther from the SMBH, respectively.
+The bound and unbound masses were tracked as functions of time.
+Asymmetric mass loss was quantified by comparing the distances of SPH particles from the SMBH with that of the core \citep{2013ApJ...771L..28M}.
+Mass lost through the Lagrangian points $L_1$ ($\Delta m_1>0$) and $L_2$ ($\Delta m_2>0$) corresponds to gas that becomes unbound from the remnant core and is located closer to and farther from the SMBH, respectively.

-Fig. \ref{fig: epsilon_massloss_vs_time} shows the evolution of asymmetric mass loss and the specific orbital energy of remnant material for RG2 with $\beta=3$ as an example.
+Figure \ref{fig: epsilon_massloss_vs_time} shows the evolution of asymmetric mass loss and the specific orbital energy of remnant material for RG2 with $\beta=3$ as an example.
 Both asymmetric mass loss and energy variation change dramatically at the moment of disruption and then rebound in the opposite direction.
 Unlike the subsequent oscillations in energy variation, the asymmetric mass loss stabilizes after the rebound.
 Therefore, its final value in the simulation can serve as a reference value.

 For all simulated cases, Fig. \ref{fig: epsilon_vs_dm} illustrates the relationship between the averaged specific orbital energy and asymmetric mass loss.
 As $\beta$ increases, $\Delta m_1-\Delta m_2$ initially rises before decreasing to negative values.
 When this trend reverses, a significant correlation emerges between the energy variation change and asymmetric mass loss, consistent with the findings of \cite{2013ApJ...762...37L}.